 And we never give up.

-For every child, health.
+For every child, a future

 Summary of key functions/accountabilities: